-The Human Rights Institute Dissertation Fellowship is open to University of Connecticut Doctoral students (ABD) in all disciplines from Storrs and the regional campuses.
+The Human Rights Institute Dissertation Writing Fellowship is open to University of Connecticut doctoral students (ABD) in all disciplines from Storrs and the regional campuses.
 Applicants must have successfully defended a dissertation prospectus by time of application.
 The fellowship should be used to support the student during the time in which a majority of the dissertation is expected to be written.

 Each application should include:

-1. Narrative description of the dissertation project (five pages, double spaced, 12 point font) that includes:
+1. A narrative description of the dissertation project (five pages, double spaced, 12 point font) that includes:

 - What are the basic ideas, problems, works, or questions the study will examine?
 What is the planned approach or line of thought?

 - What contribution is the project likely to make to the field of human rights?

 - How does this fit with HRI’s mission?

 2. A detailed timeline of the plan for completion of your dissertation dissertation (no more than one page), describing precisely where you are in your research, what remains to be done, and when you will do it.